Jeshibu/Playnite-wiki/Playnite-9-beta-testing.md

 * Game scripts now share one runtime instance allowing them to share data between various events

 Fixed:
+* Playnite's library data are now stored in less files and they are locked while Playnite is running.
+This should fix data corruption issues when syncing Playnit's files via could storage solutions.
 * Mouse scrolling doesn't work properly in FS mode
 * Sorting name is ignored when grouping by name
 * Prevent updating game library entries during library update when no data has changed